St. Louis Community Outreach

 - Meeting with minority groups and civic organizations to talk about what the FBI can do with them and for them and hosting town hall meetings as needed to dialogue on key issues;

 - Sending our special agents and others from the FBI into schools, businesses, and civic meetings to explain emerging crime and security threats and to provide specific advice on how to prevent being victimized by these threats;

-- Supporting the graduates of our Citizens Academies, who often band together in local alumni chapters to create crime prevention programs and other initiatives that benefit communities;
+- Partnering with the graduates of our Citizens Academies who often band together in local alumni chapters—including the St. Louis Citizens Academy Alumni Association—to create crime prevention programs and other initiatives that benefit communities;

 - Serving on committees and boards for businesses, schools, community groups, and social and health services and launching drives to bring food, gifts, and toys to the less fortunate during the holidays and other times of the year; and

 - Encouraging citizens to step forward to report crime and to serve as witnesses in court.

 The FBI offers public speakers on a limited basis pertaining to the Bureau’s investigative mission.
 Please allow at least one month for a response to your request.

 - Date of presentation;

 - Time and length of presentation;

 - Place of presentation;